Renan2010/Funkin-Linux/README.md

 # Friday Night Funkin' For Linux
-this is a unofficial port for Linux
+this is a unofficial port for Linux for Friday Night Funkin' is a rhythm game.
-Friday Night Funkin' is a rhythm game.
 Built using HaxeFlixel for Ludum Dare 47.
 This game was made with love to Newgrounds and its community.
 Extra love to Tom Fulp.

 - [Playable web demo on Newgrounds!](https://www.newgrounds.com/portal/view/770371)